French Guiana: Government and politics

 French Guiana, as part of France, forms part of the European Union – the largest landmass for an area outside of Europe (since Greenland left the European Community in 1985), with one of the longest EU external boundaries.
 It is one of only three European Union territories outside Europe that is not an island (the others being the Spanish Autonomous Cities in Africa, Ceuta and Melilla).
+French Guiana's inhabitants are French citizens with full political and legal rights.
 As an integral part of France, its head of state is the president of the French Republic, and its head of government is the prime minister of France.
 The French government and its agencies have responsibility for a wide range of issues that are reserved to the national executive power, such as defense and external relations.